Why Bob Mankoff matters

 One of the most consequential parts of Mankoff's career had less to do with pen lines than with ownership and retrieval.

-That may sound dry compared with punch lines, but it is a real part of his legacy.
+That may sound dry compared with punch lines, but it is a concrete part of his legacy.
 He helped keep magazine cartoons from becoming disposable artifacts of old print issues.
 He treated them as a living library.

 He kept pushing humor into newer platforms